Customize

 Accessing frontend configurations

 The extension handles the implementation of the frontend features based on your configuration in Stores > Configuration > Algolia Search.
-The extension stores these settings in the global JavaScript objectalgoliaConfig
+The extension stores these settings in the global JavaScript objectalgoliaConfig.

-The data for this object returns from the block method Algolia\AlgoliaSearch\Block\Configuration::getConfiguration()
+The data for this object returns from the block method Algolia\AlgoliaSearch\Block\Configuration::getConfiguration() and is set in the configuration.phtml template file.

 The Autocomplete and InstantSearch implementations refer to this global variable to build their UI.

-in your browser’s console when on your Magento store.
+To inspect the algoliaConfig object, type algoliaConfig in your browser’s console when on your Magento store.

 Dependency loading with RequireJS

-Before version 3.10.3, the extension loaded its JavaScript resources withscript
+Before version 3.10.3, the extension loaded its JavaScript resources withscript tags.

 This had several disadvantages, such as: